 If you are a novice Wodehouse fan and unsure how to get started, you may like to peruse my first blog on this subject, How to read P G Wodehouse: a practical guide.

 What else can I recommend?
-Recent pleasures have included Thank You, Jeeves (click link for five wondrous quotations) Right Ho, Jeeves (14 fruity quotes), Ring for Jeeves and Stiff Upper Lip, Jeeves – both teeming with quotables – Jeeves and the Feudal Spirit (no less than 22 delicious highlights) and Aunts Aren’t Gentlemen (a mere ten excerpts, but all top-notch).
+Recent pleasures have included Thank You, Jeeves (click link for five wondrous quotations).
+You may also like Right Ho, Jeeves (14 fruity quotes).
+Ring for Jeeves and Stiff Upper Lip, Jeeves both teem with quotables.
+My review of Jeeves and the Feudal Spirit contains no less than 22 delicious highlights.
+Aunts Aren’t Gentlemen is one of my favourites: a mere ten excerpts, but all top-notch.

 If you would like to sample my own efforts at comic writing, take a look at my collection of Seven Hotel Stories.